 To do this, you need to offer something they believe they can’t get anywhere else.
 Be creative!

-One of my clients quickly received a robust offer because HE offered to produce at least two potential solutions to a challenge the company was facing and he said he would do it in 60 days.
+- One of my clients quickly received a robust offer because he promised to produce at least two potential solutions to a challenge the company was facing within 60 days.

-Another client of mine set up as part of her interview process a 1/2 day on-site observation of the potential employer’s media company.
+- As part of her interview process, another client set up a 1/2 day, on-site observation of the potential employer’s media company.
 She then presented an outline of 10 ideas to improve their work environment and boost their ratings.
-They offered her a whopping 100k over what she had been making previously.
-All this even after she was let go from that previous position.
+They offered her a whopping 100K over what she had been making previously.
+All this, even after she was let go from that previous position.
 I love it.

-When you learn how to communicate to your interviewers that you are willing to invest getting the right information into their hands that is going to help them, you are removing all the obstacles (including money, time and your competition) that might otherwise stand between you and the job offer(s) you want.
+When you unburden yourself from these limiting beliefs, you will instantaneously feel more free to communicate to your interviewers how you can authentically help them.
+By doing so, you will be removing the obstacles (including money, time and your competition) that might otherwise stand between you and the job offer(s) you want.

 At the CEO level, your career transition landscape has a unique terrain: there are fewer C-level positions, they come up less often and each has its specific requirements.
 As a smart CEO, you will first plan your upcoming transition by defining and writing down your wants, needs, career goals and driving motivators.
 You will want to layer in some due diligence respective to the short and long term economic growth and stability of the industries you have in your sights.
 The reason this due diligence is so critical is because today’s leadership resume must be written to what you wish to do moving forward vs. a chronological list of what you have done.